 Breast cancer

-Breast cancer is the most common cancer affecting Australian women.
-It can also affect men.
+Breast cancer is the most common cancer affecting Australian women and men.

 You should know what your breasts normally look and feel like so that any unusual changes can be investigated.

-You can reduce your risk of breast cancer by doing all the following:
+You can reduce your risk of breast cancer by:

 - drinking less alcohol